The Way We Shop For Beauty Is Changing — & It's About Time

 Advertisement

 Harvin hopes to see Chuter's efforts spark an industry-wide shift in how we consume beauty.
-In the same way that consumers are calling for more transparency about ingredients and sustainability practices, Harvin wants to see people also demand greater visibility into the people developing the products they use and how the company values them.
+In the same way that consumers are calling for more transparency about ingredients and sustainability practices, Harvin wants to see people also demand greater visibility into who is developing the products they use and how the company values them.
 "People are not only going to continue to hold brands accountable, but this situation has urged people to be more mindful about how they buy things and maybe go through a more in-depth process of research," Harvin says.

-Harvin wants to see brands and retailers not only make space for Black-owned businesses on their shelves but to also invest in their success from the beginning through financial support and mentorship.
-"They want to help and stand in solidarity, but the biggest way that they can do that is investing in these communities that they say they care about with no strings attached," she says.
-Recently, Glossier announced that it was donating $1 million to organizations combating racial injustice, including a $500,000 investment in Black-owned beauty businesses through grants, advisory support, and networking assistance.

 The 15 Percent Pledge is another movement calling for industry change.
 Started by Aurora James, founder of sustainable accessories brand Brother Vellies, the initiative calls on mass retailers like Whole Foods, Target, Net-A-Porter, and Sephora to make room on their shelves for Black-owned brands — specifically asking that at least 15% of products come from Black founders to more accurately reflect the demographics of Black people in the U.S. As a result, Sephora committed to devoting 15% of its shelf space to Black-owned companies and dedicated its Accelerate incubation program, a six-month workshop for budding brand founders, to uplift women of color.

+Harvin hopes that more brands and retailers will not only make space for Black-owned businesses on their shelves, but will also invest in their success through programs like these. "[Brands] want to help and stand in solidarity, but the biggest way that they can do that is investing in these communities that they say they care about with no strings attached," she says.
+Recently, Glossier announced that it was donating $1 million to organizations combating racial injustice, including a $500,000 investment in Black-owned beauty businesses through grants, advisory support, and networking assistance.

 As much as we're holding brands accountable from here on out, Harvin urges shoppers to remember their responsibility, too.
-"This is on consumers to really recognize their buying power and using that to be more thoughtful," she says.
+"This is on consumers to really recognize their buying power and to be more thoughtful," she says.
 "We all have a power that we can collectively use."

 Advertisement